-For rulemaking, if there are finality concerns or possible backfitting qualitative factors were used to justify a rulemaking with significant costs, or substantial statistical uncertainty exists in the qualitative benefit determination in the backfit analysis.
+- Stakeholders or NRC staff identify concerns regarding backfitting or regulatory analysis - The EDO directs the review or an office director requests review - Use of the compliance exception or the adequate protection exceptions to justify backfitting - For rulemaking, if there are finality concerns or possible backfitting qualitative factors were used to justify a rulemaking with significant costs, or substantial statistical uncertainty exists in the qualitative benefit determination in the backfit analysis.

-For rulemaking, over the last 3 years CRGR reviews were not conducted because the criteria for requiring CRGR review were not met for any of the rulemakings listed in the table.
-However, under the revised criteria, the CRGR is now more actively reviewing rulemaking activities.
-For example, in June 2017, the CRGR reviewed a draft proposed rule on cybersecurity at fuel cycle facilities.
-This marked the first CRGR review using the new criteria and guidance.
-The draft proposed rule is currently with the Commission for its consideration.
-Also, on October 25, 2017, the CRGR reviewed the draft final rule on enhanced weapons, firearms background checks, and security event notifications.
-In reviewing both of these packages, the CRGR requested additional information to ensure that the staff was not unnecessarily imposing backfits on the licensees.
+In June 2018, the CRGR Charter, Revision 9, formally adopted criteria for reviewing rulemaking activities.
+The CRGR began piloting the criteria and guidance in June 2017, when the CRGR reviewed a draft proposed rule on cybersecurity at fuel cycle facilities.
+Subsequently, CRGR has reviewed several rulemakings over the past year, including a draft final rule on enhanced weapons, firearms background checks, and security event notifications.
+During its review of these packages, the CRGR requested additional information to ensure that the staff was not unnecessarily imposing backfits on the licensees.